 Ignoring integration: Asking for standalone code instead of code that fits your existing system

 The fix is treating AI prompting like technical communication.
 You wouldn't tell a new team member to "just figure out our patterns."
 You'd provide context, examples, and feedback.
+Tools like Intent take this further by encoding that context into a living spec that agents reference continuously.

 Practical Implementation for Teams